YashChowdhry/Art-of-Data/_posts/2023-10-14-meta-analysis.md

 It can be concluded that although creatine supplementation may increase resting muscle total creatine, muscle creatine phosphate, and plasma volume, and may lead to a reduction in oxygen consumption during submaximal exercise, creatine supplementation does not improve sprint performance at the end of endurance cycling exercise.

-Conclusions:
-Plasma volume increases with creatine supplementation at 3 g/day for 28 days Changes in plasma volume from pre- to post-supplementation were significantly greater in the creatine group (+14.0 ± 6.3%) than the placebo group (-10.4 ± 4.4%; P < 0.05) at 90 minutes of exercise.
+Statement: Plasma volume increases with creatine supplementation at 3 g/day for 28 days
+Evidence: Changes in plasma volume from pre- to post-supplementation were significantly greater in the creatine group (+14.0 ± 6.3%) than the placebo group (-10.4 ± 4.4%; P < 0.05) at 90 minutes of exercise.

-Muscle total creatine and creatine phosphate increase with creation supplementation at 3 g/day for 28 days There was a 24.5 ± 10.0% increase in resting muscle total creatine and 38.4 ± 23.9% increase in muscle creatine phosphate in the creatine group
+Statement: Muscle total creatine and creatine phosphate increase with creation supplementation at 3 g/day for 28 days
+Evidence: There was a 24.5 ± 10.0% increase in resting muscle total creatine and 38.4 ± 23.9% increase in muscle creatine phosphate in the creatine group

-Submaximal oxygen consumption near the end of the two-hour ride was decreased by approximately 10% by creatine supplementation Changes in plasma volume from pre- to post-supplementation were significantly greater in the creatine group (+14.0 ± 6.3%) than the placebo group (-10.4 ± 4.4%; P < 0.05) at 90 minutes of exercise
+Statement + Evidence: Changes in plasma volume from pre- to post-supplementation were significantly greater in the creatine group (+14.0 ± 6.3%) than the placebo group (-10.4 ± 4.4%; P < 0.05) at 90 minutes of exercise

-The time of the final sprint to exhaustion at the end of the 2-hour cycling bout was not affected by creatine supplementation creatine pre, 64.4 ± 13.5s; creatine post, 88.8 ± 24.6s; placebo pre, 69.0 ± 24.8s; placebo post 92.8 ± 31.2s: creatine vs. placebo not significant
+Statement + Evidence: The time of the final sprint to exhaustion at the end of the 2-hour cycling bout was not affected by creatine supplementation creatine pre, 64.4 ± 13.5s; creatine post, 88.8 ± 24.6s; placebo pre, 69.0 ± 24.8s; placebo post 92.8 ± 31.2s: creatine vs. placebo not significant

-Power output for the final sprint was increased by ~33% in both groups (creatine vs. placebo not significant)
+Statement: Power output for the final sprint was increased
+Evidence: ~33% in both groups (creatine vs. placebo not significant)

 **7. How was this study funded?**